This PDF is the current document as it appeared on Public Inspection on 08/10/2016 at 08:45 am.

-Army Education Advisory Committee, U.S. Army Training and Doctrine Command, 950 Jefferson Ave, Fort Eustis, VA 23604.Start Further Info
+Army Education Advisory Committee, 950 Jefferson Avenue, Building 950, U.S. Training and Doctrine Command (TRADOC) Headquarters, Conference Room 3075, Ft.
+Eustis, VA 23604.Start Further Info

 FOR FURTHER INFORMATION CONTACT:

-Mr. Wayne Joyner, the Designated Federal Officer for the committee, in writing at ATTN: ATTG-ZC, U.S. Army Training and Doctrine Command, 950 Jefferson Ave, Fort Eustis, VA 23604, by email at firstname.lastname@example.org, or by telephone at (757) 501-5810.End Further Info End Preamble Start Supplemental Information
+Mr. Wayne Joyner, the Designated Federal Officer for the committee, in writing at ATTN: ATTG-ZC, TRADOC, 950 Jefferson Ave., Fort Eustis, VA 23604, by email at firstname.lastname@example.org, or by telephone at (757) 501-5810.End Further Info End Preamble Start Supplemental Information

-Proposed Agenda: The committee is chartered to provide independent advice and recommendations to the Secretary of the Army on the educational, doctrinal, and research policies and activities of U.S. Army educational programs.
-At this meeting the committee will review and evaluate information related to dealing with sexual harassment and assault, and explore cultural issues affecting sexual harassment and assault.
-The committee will discuss societal norms, generational differences, changes in cultural dynamics, and sexual attitudes that may impact the Army's culture.
+Proposed Agenda: September 7-8: The committee is chartered to provide independent advice and recommendations to the Secretary of the Army on the educational, doctrinal, and research policies and activities of U.S. Army educational programs.
+The committee will review and evaluate Start Printed Page 53129information related to Army University and Talent Management, and discuss and deliberate provisional findings and recommendations submitted by its subcommittees.

 Brenda S. Bowen,